Discovery Park (Seattle): History

 Discovery Park was created in the early 1970s from land surplus to the U.S. Army's Fort Lawton.
 The site for the 1100 acre fort had been given to the Army by the city in 1898, and the fort opened in 1900.
 The Army offered to sell it back to the city for one dollar in 1938 but the city refused, citing maintenance concerns.
 Much of the land was surplused in 1971, given to the city in 1972, and dedicated as Discovery Park in 1973 in honor of the British sloop HMS Discovery, commanded by Captain George Vancouver during the first European exploration of Puget Sound in 1792.
 Fort Lawton continued as an Army Reserve facility until it was officially closed at a ceremony on February 25, 2012.
-The Grunge band Temple of the Dog filmed the music video for their hit single "Hunger Strike" on the shores of Discovery Park.

 In 2004, the City of Seattle announced it would purchase 23 (later 24) acres of U.S. Navy property within the park.
 The decision was made to demolish the structures to create open space.
 In 2008, plans to close Army base Fort Lawton opened up debate over what to do with the former military properties: housing advocates wanted it converted into affordable housing, while some neighborhood groups opposed the idea.
 The City Council approved building up to 216 housing units, leading to a lawsuit.
 As of March 2009, the King County Superior Court Judge ordered the city to comply with the State Environmental Policy Act (SEPA) process.

 In 2008, a group of homeless people and homeless rights advocates set up camp in the park, but was forced to vacate by the city.